 After closing the sale of our farm portfolio, we purchased approximately 700 acres of real property in the area to resolve certain dry-up covenants on three properties in order to obtain the release of the remaining approximately \$1.3 million in proceeds from the sale.
-During the quarter ended February 29, 2016, we resolved the dry-up covenant issues, the escrow proceeds were distributed to us, and the 700 acres are held as "land for sale" and recorded as part of Assets of discontinued operations.
+During the quarter ended February 29, 2016, after resolving the dry-up covenant issues, the escrow proceeds were distributed to us, and the 700 acres are held as "land for sale" within Assets of discontinued operations.